yitchoong/cloudapi/markdown/products-2.md

 ![](../assets/screens/class-product.png)

 An Insurer is a resource that represents the company that offers the life products for sale.
-Only basic information about the insurer is required from the eBaoTech cloud services.
+Only basic information about the insurer is available in the eBaoTech cloud services.

 A Package is a way to bundle a set of products together for the purposes of distribution, i.e. these are a set of products that are complementary together.
 Packages will typically contain one main product plus a number of rider products.
 A useful analogy would be when selling a car (main product), there can be a number of accessories that are bundled together (rider products).
 To aid in the selling process, the package will contain information about the product features highlights, obligations, and benefits.